prisonerjohn/seeing-machines/content/en/docs/class-7/texture-sharing/index.md

 Similarly to Syphon, Spout already has plug-ins available for a multitude of platforms, and being open-source, allows any developer to write their own Spout interface for any tool they choose.

 We will use the [ofxSpout](https://github.com/prisonerjohn/ofxSpout) addon for openFrameworks.
-Note that if using the `master` branch, you will also need to download and install the [Spout SDK](http://spout.zeal.co/download-spout/).
+Note that if using the `master` branch, we will also need to download and install the [Spout SDK](http://spout.zeal.co/download-spout/).

 ### Sender

 The following app is a similar thresholding app with two senders.

 * Note that `ofxSpout` only includes a `send()` function which takes an `ofTexture` reference as a parameter.

 ```cpp